iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 | 5     | Supported supported protocol versions                                                                                       | byte array (Little Endian) | 1 - 32           |

 #### Transaction Gossip
-Contains the tx data and a hash of a requested tx.
+Contains the transaction data and a hash of a requested transaction.
 The data is encoded with 5 trits in a byte (`t5b1`).
-If the requested hash corresponds to the hash of the tx data, the receiving node is instructed to send back a random tip.
+If the requested hash corresponds to the hash of the transaction data, the receiving node is instructed to send back a random tip.
 The total size of this message varies between 341-1653 bytes due to signature message fragment compaction.

 ##### Signature Message Fragment Compaction
-The byte encoded tx data is truncated by removing all suffix 0 bytes (9 trytes) from the signature message fragment before transmission.
+The byte encoded transaction data is truncated by removing all suffix 0 bytes (9 trytes) from the signature message fragment before transmission.
 This can reduce the size up to 81.7%.
 Spam transactions, however, can prevent this reduction easily by adding data at the end of the signature message fragment.